gabrielglbh/Kan-Practice/README.md

 - Copy and paste an already added language JSON file and create the new language file with the name: `<language_code>.json`.
 - Then, add the language into the supported locales in `lib/main.dart` under the `EasyLocalization` widget.
 - You are good.
-In case you want to build the app for iOS, you must include the localization in the `info.plist`.
+In case you want to build the app for iOS, you must include the localization in the `info.plist` under the key `CFBundleLocalizations`.

 ### `Core`